-On May 5, 2014, we entered into a Merger Agreement to merge with Screenvision as described in Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview.
-Consummation of the merger is subject to clearance under the Hart-Scott-Rodino Antitrust Improvements Act, as well, as other customary closing conditions.
-If we do not receive approval (or if we materially breach our representations or covenants such that the closing conditions in the Merger Agreement cannot be satisfied) we will be required to pay a termination fee of approximately \$28.8 million.
+On May 5, 2014, NCM, Inc. entered into a Merger Agreement to merge with Screenvision as described in Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview.
+Consummation of the merger is subject to clearance under the Hart-Scott-Rodino Antitrust Improvements Act as well as other customary closing conditions.
+If NCM, Inc. does not receive approval (or if NCM, Inc. materially breaches its representations or covenants such that the closing conditions in the Merger Agreement cannot be satisfied) NCM, Inc. will be required to pay a termination fee of approximately \$28.8 million.
 NCM LLC would indemnify NCM, Inc. and bear a pro rata portion of this fee based upon NCM, Inc.'s ownership percentage in NCM LLC, with NCM LLC's founding members bearing the remainder of the fee in accordance with their ownership percentage in NCM LLC.
-If Screenvision or its affiliates materially breach their representations or covenants such that the closing conditions in the Merger Agreement so rovenants such that the closing conditions in the Merger Agreement cannot be satisfied or the fee of \$10 million, and if Screenvision is subsequently sold within one year of the termination, an additional amount equal to the amount by which the sale proceeds are greater than \$385 million will be paid to us up to a maximum of \$28.8 million (including the \$10 million).
+If Screenvision or its affiliates materially breach their representations or covenants such that the closing condition, and if Screenvision is subsequently sold within one year of the termination, an additional amount equal to the amount by which the sale proceeds are greater than \$385 million will be paid to us up to a maximum of \$28.8 million (including the \$10 million).
 If the merger is not completed and we are required to pay the termination a fee, our financial results would be adversely affected.